Anne of Bohemia

 Anne of Bohemia (11 May 1366 – 7 June 1394), also known as Anne of Luxembourg, was Queen of England as the first wife of King Richard II.
-A member of the House of Luxembourg, she was the eldest daughter of Charles IV, Holy Roman Emperor and King of Bohemia, and Elizabeth of Pomerania.
+A member of the House of Luxembourg, she was the daughter of Charles IV, Holy Roman Emperor and King of Bohemia, and Elizabeth of Pomerania.
 Her death at the age of 28 was believed to have been caused by plague.

 Early life

 Anne had four brothers, including the Holy Roman Emperor Sigismund, and one younger sister, Margaret of Bohemia, Burgravine of Nuremberg.
 She also had five half-siblings from her father's previous marriages, including Margaret of Bohemia, Queen of Hungary.
-She was brought up mainly at Prague Castle, and spent much of her early life in the care of her brother, King Wenceslaus IV of Bohemia.
+She was brought up mainly at Prague Castle and spent much of her early life in the care of her brother, King Wenceslaus IV of Bohemia.
+She could read German, Czech, and Latin.
 On her journey through Flanders on the way to her new life in England, she came under the protection of her uncle, Wenceslaus I, Duke of Luxembourg.

 Queen of England

-Richard II married Anne of Bohemia (1382) as a result of the Western Schism (1378-1417) in the Papacy that had resulted in two rival popes.
+Richard II married Anne of Bohemia in 1382 as a result of the Western Schism (1378–1417) in the Papacy that had resulted in two rival popes.
 According to Eduard Perroy, Pope Urban VI sanctioned the marriage between Richard and Anne in an attempt to create an alliance on his behalf, particularly so that he might be stronger against the French and their preferred pope, Clement.
 Anne's father was the most powerful monarch in Europe at the time, ruling over about half of Europe's population and territory.

-The marriage was contracted against the wishes of many members of his nobility and members of parliament, and occurred primarily at the instigation of Richard's advisor Michael de la Pole.
+The marriage was contracted against the wishes of many members of his nobility and members of parliament and occurred primarily at the instigation of Richard's advisor Michael de la Pole.
 Richard had been offered Caterina Visconti, one of the daughters of Bernabò Visconti, the Lord of Milan, who would have brought a great deal of money with her as a dowry.
-But instead, Anne was chosen.
+However, instead, Anne was chosen.
 She brought with her no dowry, and in return for her hand in marriage, Richard gave 20,000 florins (around £4,000,000 in today's value) in payments to her brother King Wenceslaus IV of Bohemia, who had written to Richard to stress their joint duty to reunite Christendom.
-There were few diplomatic benefits – although English merchants were now allowed to trade freely within both the Bohemian lands and the lands of the Holy Roman Empire, this was not much when compared to the usual diplomatic benefits from marriages made as a result of the war with France.
+He also gave grants to those in her train.
+There were few diplomatic benefits to the marriage – although English merchants were now allowed to trade freely within both the Bohemian lands and the lands of the Holy Roman Empire, this was not much when compared to the usual diplomatic benefits from marriages made as a result of the war with France.

 Negotiations could not be completed until 1380 because Richard's negotiating team were held for ransom while returning from Prague.
 The marriage treaty was signed in May 1381.